Why VCam Remains Superior in Background Removal

-Background removal used to be something that can only be achieved with a set of equipment and suitable studio setup.
+Background removal used to be something that can only be achieved with a set of equipment and a suitable studio setup.
 That was fine and all because the application is for professional production environments such as newscasting, motion pictures, and TV work.
 Anything but casual basically.

 With content creation coming more into play, it became apparent that removing backgrounds (known as chroma keying) had to be easier.
 Simply put, very few people can’t afford to have their own studio space, green screen, and a bunch of lighting, to name just a few!